 6. Have students complete an on-line post-test within 2 weeks of finishing the module

-Honorarium: For managing the forms and logistics described above related to the research effort you will receive an honorarium of $300.
+Honorarium: For managing the forms and logistics described above related to the research effort you will receive a $350. honorarium.
+In addition you will also receive a materials allowance of $150.

 To participate in the Research Implementation, complete the Partner Teacher Application